rpsoftech/yana_exchange/apps/yana-exchange-backend/README.md

 DBUSER="Database User Name"
-DBPORT="Database Port Number" (Optional) DBPASSWORD="Database User Password"
-REDISURL="Redis Database URL" (Optional If Want to use Redis For Auto Scaling)
+DBPORT="Database Port Number" (Optional) DBPASSWORD="Database User Password" USEDBJSONPARSER="true"(USE this when end point database is Mariadb or MYSQL version lessthan v8.x) REDISURL="Redis Database URL" (Optional If Want to use Redis For Auto Scaling)
 ```
 Step 4:(Optional If want to enable `SSL capability`)